 Autism is a lifelong condition affecting 1 in 100 people in the UK.
-It impacts on the way a person communicates and how they experience the world around them.
+FIt impacts on the way a person communicates and how they experience the world around them.
 Autism is described as a spectrum condition.
-This means that while people with autism, including Asperger’s Syndrome, share certain characteristics, they will be highly individual in their needs and preferences.
+This means that while people with autism, including Asperger’s Syndrome, share certain characteristics, everyone will have different needs and preferences.

 Autistic Spectrum Diagnosis by the NHS

-NHS Solihull Clinical Commissioning Group is responsible for funding and commissioning the diagnosis of autism.
+Birmingham and Solihull ICS is responsible for funding and commissioning the diagnosis of autism.
 Solihull has two diagnosis pathways, one for children and young people and one for adults.

 GP’s are responsible for referring adults for an autism assessment to determine a diagnosis.
 There are two levels of assessment, standard and complex, your GP will select the level required based on the impact autism is having on your life.

 After referral from your GP, an assessment will be arranged with a qualified health professional, such as: